karthik18495/EIC-RAG-Project/streamlit_app/Resources/Markdowns/introduction.md

-# Retrieval Augmented Generation for EIC
+# Retrieval Augmented Generation System for EIC (RAGS4EIC)

 This is a project that is currently being developed to build a RAG based system for the upcoming EIC.